thefgxdev/system-design-playbook/README.md

 ## License

-MIT.
-Use it, adapt it, keep the attribution.
+Apache-2.0.
+Copyright (c) 2026 Felipe Guedes (fgxdev.com).
+Use it, adapt it, keep the NOTICE file and mark any changes.